umeshbapat/Umesh-Bapat-Portfolio/README.md

 - **Appraisal Admin Tool:** Built a tool to streamline and automate daily support tasks, significantly enhancing productivity.
 - **appFactory:** A fantastic demonstration of how a team can be inspired to take on a side project during hack weeks, with a focus on innovation, efficiency, and empowering engineers.
 This initiative proved how internal projects can deliver efficiency and innovation.
 - **synthtic monitoring:** Worked on establishing a method to have synthetic monitors with MAC, which has helped with continuous monitorig and alerting when its down.
+- **Feature delivery:** 90% features were delivered in the comitted timeline in the year 2024

 ## 🤝 Driving Culture
 - **Team Time:** Monthly sessions fostering camaraderie and deeper personal connections among team members.